 –

-Also, divorcing under our present secular system does not separate a Biblical marriage.
+Understand also, just getting a divorce under our present secular system does not separate a Biblical marriage.

 –